Saint Maurus: Benedictine tradition

 Maurus was born c.
 510, the son of Equitius, a Roman nobleman.
-At the age of about twelve, Maurus was entrusted to the care of St. Benedict at Subiaco to be educated.
+At the age of about twelve, Maurus was entrusted to the care of Benedict at Subiaco to be educated.
 Gregory the Great in the Dialogues recounts a tale wherein the young oblate Placidus was sent to fetch water from the lake and was carried away by the current.
 Realizing this, Benedict sent Maurus to rescue the boy.
 Hurrying to reach Placidus, Maurus ran out upon the water.
-After bringing Placidus back to shore, Maurus attributed the miracle to the prayers of St. Benedict; the abbot, to his disciple's obedience.
+After bringing Placidus back to shore, Maurus attributed the miracle to the prayers of Benedict; the abbot, to his disciple's obedience.

 Maurus was ordained a deacon, and subsequently Benedict, prior to leaving for Monte Cassino, appointed him coadjutor at Subiaco.
 During his tenure, various miraculous cures were attributed to his prayers.
 Around 528, Benedict summoned Maurus to join him at Monte Cassino.

 Around 543, Innocentius, the Bishop of Mans, sent his vicar, Adenard, to Monte Cassino to request Benedict to send some monks to Gaul.
 Maurus was dispatched and, during the journey, obtained a number of cures for the sick and injured encountered along the way.
 Through the generosity of King Theudebert, he founded Glanfeuil Abbey, which he governed for many years.
 He resigned the abbacy in 581 to spend the remainder of his life in solitude and prayer.
 The abbey of Glanfeuil, was later called St. Maur-sur-Loire.
 Maurus died at Glanfeuil Abbey 15 January 584.

 Veneration

 Maurus was originally buried in the abbey church at Glanfeuil.
-When, in 868, Odo and the monks of Glanfeuil were obliged to flee to Paris in the face of Vikings marauding along the Loire, the remains of St. Maurus were translated to the abbey of Saint-Pierre-des-Fossés, later renamed Saint-Maur-des-Fossés.
+When, in 868, Odo and the monks of Glanfeuil were obliged to flee to Paris in the face of Vikings marauding along the Loire, the remains of Maurus were translated to the abbey of Saint-Pierre-des-Fossés, later renamed Saint-Maur-des-Fossés.
 In 1750 the relics were relocated to Saint-Germain-des-Prés, where they remained until dispersed by a Parisian mob during the French Revolution.
 Maurus is still venerated by Benedictine congregations today, many monks adopting his name and dedicating monasteries to his patronage.